rsheyd/Ollie-Whats-The-Weather/README.md

 # Ollie-Whats-The-Weather
 Swift iOS weather/what to wear dashboard app.

-Requires a Wunderground API key, and currently only configured for iPad air screen size.
+Requires a Wunderground API key.

 Retrieves new weather data every 30 minutes and has a working clock.